Deamery/Deamery/README.md

 CPE Student
 -----------

 I just started studying computer engineering.
-I would like to learn and develop various aspects related to what I am studying.
+I would like to learn and develop about what I am studying.
 To make me better and better and able to use it in the future fluently

 * 🌍  I'm based in Thailand
 * 🧠  I'm learning C /C++ Language